JamBelg/Time-Series-Forecasting-with-R/README.md

 ```

 ### Random forest
 Random forest is a supervised learning algorithm for regression and classification.
+Random Forest operates by constructing several decision trees and outputting the mean of the classes as the prediction of all the trees.
 ```
 engine_rf <- rand_forest(mode="regression",trees = 50, min_n = 5) %>%
   set_engine("randomForest")